wireapp/wire-docs/src/how-to/install/ansible-VMs.md

 ### Updating Database Group Memberships
 It's recommended to update the lists of what nodes belong to which group, so ansible knows what to install on these nodes.

-These sections can be divided into individual host groups, reflecting the architecture of the target infrastructure.
+These sections are divided into individual host groups, reflecting the architecture of the target infrastructure.
 Examples with individual nodes for Elastic, MinIO, PostgreSQL, RabbitMQ and Cassandra are commented out below.
 ```ini
 [elasticsearch]
 elasticsearch1